Ready or Not (Fugees song): Legacy

-Philosopher Alison Stone credits "Ready or Not" as one of the earliest examples of a rap song with combined rapped and melodic elements in its vocal parts or with a "straightforwardly melodic" chorus.
+Philosopher Alison Stone credits "Ready or Not" as one of the earliest examples of rap-singing, which combines rapped and melodic elements in its vocal parts or with a "straightforwardly melodic" chorus.
 Lauryn Hill's verse in particular has been noted as precursor for modern melodic rap from singing-rappers like Drake and Young Thug.
 Hill's verse saw her addressing misogyny in the male dominated hip-hop scene, along with taking aim at gangsta rappers at the height of gangsta rap, while carving out a lane for The Fugees in alternative hip-hop.
 Journalist William E. Ketchum of Billboard, proclaimed that Hill "is largely considered as the greatest woman rapper of all time", and added that her verse on the song showcases "her bars on full display".
 Complex named it one of the best rap songs of 1996, and wrote "Like much of the East Coast hip-hop from the '90s, "Ready or Not" was rough around the edges, informed by the harsh realities of life in the ghetto.
 But instead of relying on fictitious tough talk, the song harnessed that energy for positive, referencing the strength of Bob Marley, Muhammad Ali, and Haitian refugees passing through Guantanamo Bay."

 "Ready or Not" has often received praise for its strategic use of sampling.
 The song's use of the sampling the Enya song "Boadicea" from the Stephen King movie Sleepwalkers (1992), marked one of the earliest rap songs to sample from a horror movie soundtrack.
-"Ready or Not" also aided in further exposing music from Enya and The Delfonics to a generation of hip hop audiences through sampling, with the song "Boadicea" being sampled numerous times by other artists following the release of "Ready or Not".
+"Ready or Not" also aided in further exposing music from Enya and The Delfonics to a generation of hip-hop audiences through sampling, with the song "Boadicea" being sampled numerous times by other artists following the release of "Ready or Not".
 Chris Tart of HotNewHipHop wrote "Most hip-hop songs derived from something from the parent generation, and this one is no exception.
 The creative juice that melted the Delfonics, Enya and some Brooklyn-based refugees is very much a cause for celebration.
 "Ready or Not "; is one of the greatest moments in rap history."